gsc – Graphene Shielded Containers¶

 python3-pip packages.
 In

-sudo apt install docker.io python3 python3-pip pip3 install docker pyyaml jinja2
+sudo apt install docker.io python3 python3-pip pip3 install docker jinja2 toml pyyaml

-To run with Intel SGX, please install the following kernel driver and services:
+To run with Intel SGX, please install the corresponding software stack as described in Building.

 To create Docker images, the user must have access to Docker daemon.